Catalog 2014 - 2015

 4 SCH.
 Neuromuscular Physical Therapy II is the second in a series of two (2) to focus on examination, evaluation and interventions of adult and children with neurologic, neuromuscular and developmental dysfunctions.
 The instructional approach of the course will include didactic lecture and case study presentations with an emphasis on problem-oriented learning in an effort to encourage active student participation and clinical decision making.
 Laboratory sessions will emphasize the development of specific psychomotor skills necessary for the successful assessment and treatment of the adult neurological client.
 Dysfunctions include, but are not limited, to cerebral palsy, spina bifida, muscular dystrophy, and developmental coordination disorders.

 4 SCH.
-Gross Anatomy I the first in a series of two (2) courses designed to study human anatomical structures and their function, covering upper extremity, back/vertebral column, lower extremity, head and neck, eyes and ears, and neural anatomy (motor, sensory and autonomic systems).
+Clinical Anatomy I is the first in a series of two (2) courses designed to study human anatomical structures and their function, covering upper extremity, back/vertical column, lower extremity, head and neck, eyes and ears, and neural anatomy (motor, sensory and autonomic systems.)
 Learning strategies utilized include lectures and laboratory-based studies, anatomical models, prosected cadavers, and anatomy software.
 Regional and topographical findings are also correlated with the underlying structures.
+Letter Grade.

 3 SCH.
 Clinical Practicum I consists of six (6) weeks of full time clinical practice in a clinical environment.
 This course is the second in a series of five (5) supervised full-time clinical experiences.
 This clinical course emphasizes application of physical therapy knowledge, skills and behaviors appropriate to patient and practice management.